 According to data gathered by the Miami Herald, prison terms for those convicted of a Florida DUI manslaughter vary widely from case to case and from county to county.
 From 2012 to 2016, the statewide average sentence for a Florida DUI manslaughter conviction was just under ten years, although Miami-Dade County had the lightest sentences overall, with an average of just over 6 years in prison.
 Heavier sentences came from Broward County, where those convicted of DUI manslaughter serve just under 10 years, and the heaviest sentences came from the Palm Beach area.

-While these sentences for DUI manslaughter are “averages,” and an individual’s sentence will depend on the DUI defense attorney’s skill, the circumstances, prior criminal history of the defendant, media coverage and the desires of the victim’s loved ones, you can see that a sentence for Florida DUI manslaughter can be harsh, forever altering your life.
+While these sentences for DUI manslaughter are “averages,” and an individual’s sentence will depend on the Sarasota DUI lawyer’s skill, the circumstances, prior criminal history of the defendant, media coverage and the desires of the victim’s loved ones, you can see that a sentence for Florida DUI manslaughter can be harsh, forever altering your life.
 Additionally, in 2007, Florida added a four-year minimum mandatory sentence for DUI manslaughter convictions.

 What is DUI Manslaughter in Florida?

 Florida State Statutes, Chapter 316.193 deal with DUI, and specifically DUI Manslaughter.
 Causing the death of another person while you are driving under the influence of alcohol or a controlled substance can result in charges of DUI manslaughter.
 DUI manslaughter is considered a second-degree felony in the state of Florida.
 The penalties associated with a DUI manslaughter conviction include the following: